AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ### Connect nodes

+You can connect nodes that are already on the canvas, or you can connect a node when adding it to the canvas.

+#### Connect existing nodes

 The connection between nodes in Journey canvas determines the sequence of events in the journey.

 To connect nodes in Journey canvas:

-1. Select either of the 2 nodes that you want to connect.
+1. On the canvas, select either of the 2 nodes that you want to connect.

-1. Select any of the 4 blue dots that appear on each side of the node.
+   4 blue dots appear on each side of the selected node.

-1. Drag the dot to any of the 4 sides of the node that you want to connect to.
+1. Drag any of the 4 blue dots to any of the 4 sides of the node that you want to connect to.

+#### Connect a node when adding it

+When adding a node to the canvas, you can connect it to an existing node.
+For more information, see [Add a node](#add-a-node).

 ### Combine nodes